tychonievich/cso1-s2022/markdown/lab09-args-input.md

 Note you need padding for the null byte: `scanf("%10s", string1)` can put 11 bytes into `string1`.

-`strcat` also has a stack buffer overflow error, as it
+`strcat` also has a stack buffer overflow error, as it modified the buffer associated with first parameter.
+Try entering 2 strings that are 50 charaters each.